xarmar/conference-track-management/ThoughtProcess.md

 Now that all of the above is done, I want to take an opportunity to dive into *React Spring.*
 - I'm curious about this library and so I'm aiming to build a simple pop-up for my menu page.
-- Maybe when someone clicks my name, a pop-up will appear on the screen with some of my information, that would be nice.
+- Maybe when someone clicks my name, a popUp will appear on the screen with some of my information, that would be nice.

 <br>